-Research suggests people who are trans or gender diverse, Aboriginal and Torres Strait Islanders, Culturally and Linguistically Diverse or living with a disability experience much higher incidents of sexual assault than other sectors of the community.
+Research suggests people who are of diverse gender identity or expression, Aboriginal and Torres Strait Islanders, Culturally and Linguistically Diverse or living with a disability experience much higher incidents of sexual assault than other sectors of the community.

 This Bill has been drafted in a way that is inclusive and that seeks to acknowledge and protect the rights of marginalised and vulnerable people within our community.